-Brewers 3B Shaw leaves game after hit by pitch
+Brewers 3B Shaw has bruised wrist after HBP

-Milwaukee Brewers third baseman Travis Shaw left Monday's game against the Baltimore Orioles after being hit by a pitch on his left hand.
+Milwaukee Brewers third baseman Travis Shaw left Monday's 8-1 victory over the Baltimore Orioles after being hit by a pitch on his left hand.

 The Brewers later announced that Shaw was removed for precautionary reasons.
+Shaw has a bruised wrist and expects to play in tomorrow's game against the Orioles.

 Shaw was hit by a pitch from Baltimore's Wade Miley in the second inning.
 After being examined by the Brewers' trainer, Shaw remained in the game as a baserunner.
 He was replaced by Hernan Perez at third base to start the third inning.